Today's education system is biased towards those who are good at analyzing and away from those who are good at doing.

 Why can't schools teach leadership?

-Aldrich, who received his degree in Cognitive Science from Brown University, balances hands-on, practical work with strategic engagements.
+Aldrich, who received his degree in Cognitive Science from Brown University and held a top secret clearance level, balances hands-on, practical work with strategic engagements.

 Books and Patent by Clark Aldrich